 ACT Counselling Services Ltd

-Certificate in Clinical Supervision (COSCA Initial Validation)
+Certificate in Clinical Supervision (COSCA FULL Validation)

 ACT Counselling Services are delighted to announce the commencement of the above course.
 The course has been written in demand to our own Supervisees requests for ACT Practitioners to pass on their extensive knowledge, skills and attitudes related to the practice of Clinical Supervision.
 All ACT Practitioners are massively experienced and Accredited Psychotherapists.
 Furthermore, all hold qualifications in Clinical Supervision.